 According to Payscale, the average hourly worker makes $15.28 per hour.
 Although the median salary for the city of Goodlettsville employees is $54,495 and the highest salary was $130,276.
+You can see City of Goodlettsville jobs here to explore career opportunities!
 There are plenty of jobs in Goodlettsville, plus Nashville is a quick commute for more opportunities.

 Goodlettsville has two elementary and middle schools on the Davidson County side.
 Students in Davidson County will attend Hunters Lane High School in Nashville.
 There is only one elementary school in the Sumner County portion, which feeds into Hunter Middle School and Beech Senior High School in Hendersonville.